ANXvariable/ANXvariable-Hunter/README.md

 ## Multiplayer

 Multiplayer technically works, but there may be multiplayer-specific bugs.
 Please contact me if you encounter any issues.
+ - Known: You cannot see other players charging beams or firing charged beams.

 ## Contact